 - 16 Tablespoons (2 sticks) unsalted butter, at room temperature

 - Powdered sugar

 - Place the whole almonds in a food processor and pulse until they're reduced to very fine crumbs.
 Add the brown sugar and pulse again until well combined.
 Set aside.

 - In the bowl of an electric mixer, whisk together flour, xanthan gum (if needed), baking powder, salt, and cinnamon.
-Add the ground hazelnut and brown sugar mixture and stir to combine.
+Add the ground almond and brown sugar mixture and stir to combine.
 Add the butter, egg, zest, and extracts, beating on medium low speed after each addition to combine.
 The mixture should form a smooth, soft, and thick dough.

 - Divide the dough into two pieces.
 Wrap half the dough in plastic wrap and set aside.
 Place the other half of the dough in between two sheets of parchment paper.
 Roll the dough out into a thin rectangle (1/8-1/4 inch thick).
 Place the dough on a baking sheet or other flat surface and freeze for 10 minutes.